itorly/react-study/Learn-React/Escape Haches/src/3.Synchronizing with Effects/3.3.How to write an Effect/Step 3- Add cleanup if needed/note.md

 ### When does React run the code inside useEffect?
 Every time your component renders, React will update the screen and then run the code inside useEffect.
 In other words, useEffect “delays” a piece of code from running until that render is reflected on the screen.

+### Why do we need Effects?
+In React, rendering should be a pure calculation of JSX and should not contain side effects like modifying the DOM.

 ### What does “mount” mean?
 when the component “mounts”, i.e. appears on the screen for the first time.